 Runner-Up Activities Contest Entries

 I have been to Maui 5 times and enjoyed every minute of our stay there.
 Choosing just one favorite memory will be difficult.
 I am an adventure seeker and have done just about all the most exciting things advertised for Maui, volcano climbing, ziplining, countless boat tours, we even swam into the butt crack at the back end of Molokini, whale watching, I can go on and on….but the most amazing thing that ever happened to us on Maui was not discovered until we returned home with our daughter and son in law and their announcement that “our grandson to be born was made in Maui”….they named him Nico Makai.

-To just pick one thing, thats really hard.
+To just pick one thing, that’s really hard.
 Maui to me is Heaven on Earth.
-Its the most amazing place I have ever been.
-I felt more alive there then I have ever felt.
+It’s the most amazing place I have ever been.
+I felt more alive there than I have ever felt.
 I guess if I had to pick that one spot in Maui, I would have to say, The Road To Hana.
 What an adventure.
-We started out in the morning with a tape of the sights, and tried to make sure we saw everything.
-The rain forest was incredible.
+We started out in the morning with a tape of the sights and tried to make sure we saw everything.
+The rainforest was incredible.
 The flowers, plants, and trees were amazing.
 Where else can you go and see waterfalls built inside the sides of the road?
 We stopped and went on foot to discover hidden secret treasures.

-The scarest thing was when it started getting dark, we didnt turn around and go back the way we went in, but continued on.
-Wow, is all I can say when we were going around those curves, but the view below was fantastic.
-Further down the road we encountered a donkey crossing the road, it was quite comical.
+The scariest thing was when it started getting dark, we didn’t turn around and go back the way we went in, but continued on.
+Wow, that is all I can say when we were going around those curves, but the view below was fantastic.
+Further down the road, we encountered a donkey crossing the road, it was quite comical.

 We had to get the I Survived The Road To Hana T-shirts after that.
 My only hope is to do it all again before I die.